vanilla/garden-cli/README.md

 Basic Example
 -------------

-Here is a basic example of a command line script the uses Garden CLI to parse its options.
+Here is a basic example of a command line script that uses Garden CLI to parse its options.
 Let's say you are writing a script called `dbdump.php` to dump some data from your database.

 ```php
 <?php